 Please use the sections below to browse through information about CDA certification.

-If your certification has been lapsed for less than 60 days and you wish to reinstate, please get in touch with the Registration department via our contact form for next steps.
+If you want to reinstate from non-practising to practising get in touch with the Registration department via our contact form for next steps.

 Dental assistants from outside of British Columbia may be eligible for BCCOHP certification pending an assessment of your credentials.